Ferric oxalate: Tetrahydrate

+Some through all four oxygen atoms, some with two oxygen atoms.

+Half of the water is lattice water, being situated between chains of Fe oxalates.

+Mössbauer spectrum of Fe2(C2O4)3 * 4 H2O exhibits an isomer shift of 0.38 mm/s and a quadrupole splitting of 0.40 mm/s, suggesting a high spin Fe(3+) in octahedral coordination.

+Production

+Ferric oxalate may be produced by reaction of iron(III) hydroxide and solution of oxalic acid:

 Uses

 Dentistry

 Like many oxalates, ferric oxalate has been investigated as a short-term treatment for dentin hypersensitivity.
 It is used in certain toothpaste formulations; however, its effectiveness has been questioned.

 Photography

 Ferric oxalate is used as the light-sensitive element in the Kallitype photographic printing process; and the platinotype process Platinum/Palladium Printing.

 Batteries

 Ferric oxalate tetrahydrate has been investigated as a possible cheap material for the positive electrode of lithium-iron batteries.
 It can intercalate lithium ions at an average potential of 3.35 V, and has shown a sustainable capacity of 98 mAh/g.

 Organic synthesis

 Ferric oxalate hexahydrate is used with sodium borohydride for radical Markovnikov hydrofunctionalization reactions of alkenes.